Thinking of Outsourcing Social Media? 5 Questions to Help Make Up Your Mind

-1. What Can I Ask Social Media Management To Do?
+1. What Can I Ask an Outsourced Team To Do?

-If it was just about putting up the odd message, you could probably manage that in house.
-But successful social media is about so much more.
+Successful social media is about so much more than putting up a post every now and then.
 Here’s a checklist of what you can ask your social media management to take on for you: